msystang/ios-control-flow-lab/README.md

 - No default case in the switch statement
 - No print statement right outside the switch statement

+The answer is "No default case in the switch statement".

 ***
 ## Question 5